-- 2. Launch the Tether app and log in with your TP-Link ID. - Note: If you don't have an account, click Sign Up to create one first. - 3.
-Connect your device to the router's wireless network. - 4.
-Tap the + button and select Router > Wireless Router.
-Follow the steps to complete the setup and connect to the internet.
+- 2. Connect your device to the router's wireless network. - 3.
+Launch the Tether app, tap the + button and select Router > Wireless Router.
+Follow the steps to complete the setup and connect to the internet. - 4.
+Connect your devices to the newly configured wireless networks of the router and enjoy the internet!